 Is Free Fire safe for kids?
-What parents need to know about this ‘mobile game of the year’.
+Let’s take a deep dive into what parents need to know about this “mobile game of the year”.

 Android: PEGI 12 (shows violence of a slightly more graphic nature towards fantasy characters or non-realistic violence towards human-like characters)

 Garena Free Fire, usually referred to as Free Fire or FF, was one of the most downloaded free-to-play video games in 2020 and voted “mobile game of the year” by Esports.
 If your child isn’t playing it, you may have heard about it in the press.
 Free fire got a lot of free coverage for rumors about it being banned in Morocco and in India (for the record, it wasn’t).
 And, it’s been in the news lately for banning over 1 million accounts for hacking and having to eliminate cheaters at tournaments.
 In this guide, we’ll let you know why there is so much fuss around Free Fire, help you decide if this game is appropriate for your child, and give you some safety tips along the way.

 Qustodio’s App Safety Guide to Free Fire

 Free Fire is a free-to-play shooter game published by Singapore-based Garena, the gaming division of the internet company Sea.
 It is a battle royale game, which means it is an online multiplayer video game that blends survival, exploration and survival.
 Survival in Free Fire means you need to be “the last man standing” among 49 other players after 10 minutes of play, a feat achieved by trying to stay in your safe zone and by shooting and killing other humans.

 - Compatible with low-end smartphones (consumes 30.6MB an hour, equal to 3 games)